THE PADI DIFFERENCE

 When you talk about getting a Soda, people ask for Coca Cola, and when scuba divers talk about attending a scuba diving course, the first thing that comes to everyone’s mind is PADI.
 How did PADI become the most reputable brand in Scuba Diving?

-PADI Divers carry the most respected and sought after scuba diving credentials in the world.
-No matter where you choose to dive, your PADI certification card will be recognized and accepted.
-In fact, on most scuba diving adventures, you’ll be surrounded by other PADI Divers who made the same certification choice you did – to train with the world’s largest and most respected scuba diving training organization.
+Over the last 50 years, we see more scuba divers carrying at least one level of PADI Scuba Diving Certifications or training card.
+No matter where you choose to dive around the world, your PADI certification card will be recognized and accepted immediately.
+In fact, on most of your scuba diving adventures, you will be surrounded by other PADI scuba divers who made the same scuba diving certification choice you did – and that is to train with the world’s largest and most respected scuba diving training organization

 |ISO Title||ISO Reference||PADI Equivalent|